sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 Before continuing, you must sign up for a free VSTS account.

+<a name="SetupTask1"></a>
+#### Setup Task 1 - Creating a New VSTS Account ####

+In this setup task, you will create a new VSTS account.

 > **Note**: You can skip this task if you already have a VSTS account.
 However, you need to ensure that it is an account in which you are the account owner.
-In other words, if you create the account yourself, you can skip this step and just sign into your account.
+In other words, if you create the account yourself, you can skip this step and just sign into your account and then go to Setup Task 2.
 However, if some else created the account and added you to the account, then you will need to complete this step.
 Once you have signed into your existing account, then create a new Team Project as specified in [Module 1](../Module1-Xamarin#task-2---create-a-new-team-project).

-<a name="SetupTask1"></a>
-#### Setup Task 1 - Creating a New VSTS Account ####

-In this setup task, you will create a new VSTS account.

 1. Browse to [https://go.microsoft.com/fwlink/?LinkId=307137](https://go.microsoft.com/fwlink/?LinkId=307137).
 Enter your Microsoft Account credentials.